bgu-frontend/hw4-security/README.md

 ## Implementation - testing
-Use the Cypress guide to write 5 e2e or component tests for your app.
+Use the Cypress guide to write 5 tests.
+They can be End to End (E2E) or component tests.
 The test-driven design tips are included with [hw3](https://github.com/bgu-frontend/hw3-profiles/blob/main/README.md).

 ### Related reading:
 1. [Testing end-to-end (e2e) using Cypress](https://nextjs.org/docs/pages/building-your-application/optimizing/testing#cypress)